 Vice President, Legislative Affairs

-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides nutritious foods to supplement the diets of low-income women who are pregnant, postpartum and breastfeeding, as well as children up to age five who are at nutritional risk.
-In 2022, 6.2 million Americans participated in the WIC program, according to USDA data.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a U.S. Department of Agriculture (USDA) program that provides nutritious foods to supplement the diets of low-income women who are pregnant, postpartum and breastfeeding, as well as children up to age five who are at nutritional risk.
+Each month, the program provides healthy food — including dairy products — to 6.7 million Americans.
+Ensuring these families can choose nutritious dairy products will improve health outcomes for millions of children.

 Vice President, Legislative Affairs